 Sentosa is a small artificial island connected to Singapore.
 They have created a majestic resort, attractions, and museums to attract both foreign and domestic tourists in this island.
-If you spend more than two days in Singapore and you feel like going to the beach, Sentosa has paradisiac beaches of fine sand.
+If you spend more than two days in Singapore and feel like going to the beach, Sentosa has paradisiac beaches with fine sand.

 PROHIBITED THINGS YOU SHOULD NOT DO IN SINGAPORE

 Singapore is also known to be a country with rare and restrictive laws that we could end up flirting with at any time if we are not careful.

 Therefore, to help future travelers, I have included this section a list of prohibited things that you should not do when traveling in Singapore.

 We’ve all done it, so I would not be surprised if you carelessly do it in Singapore.
 Be careful because it is prohibited and fines are quite high for offenders.

 Singapore is concerned about the cleanliness of its streets more than any city that we have visited.
 Gum spat out on the streets are any city street sweepers’ nightmares, and Singapore has made a point to address this problem.
 Chewing gum is forbidden!
 Matter of fact, it is forbidden to sell, own or smack it.
 There are some exceptions, for example, if the doctor prescribes some type of medical gum.